dbmdz/mirador-keyboardshortcuts/README.md

 - scroll to the last canvas (default shortcut: `ctrl+right`)
 - toggle fullscreen mode (default shortcut: `enter`)

+*Note:* the events will only apply to the currently focussed window.

 ## Installation

 Currently the plugin can only be used if you build your own Mirador JavaScript bundle.